SnoopyKnight/knn_classifier/Pattern-Recognition-KNN-classifier-implement.md

 4. **knn_classify**
-  1. choose k largest values of cosine similarity in each row.
+  a. choose k largest values of cosine similarity in each row.
 (It means that k training data nodes which is close to the current testing data node.)
-  2. Compare labels of this k nodes and choose the most common label as the result of the prediction of the testing data def knn_classify(X_train, X_test, y_train, y_test, k): cs_array = cos_sim(X_train, X_test, y_train, y_test)
+  b.
+Compare labels of this k nodes and choose the most common label as the result of the prediction of the testing data
+    def knn_classify(X_train, X_test, y_train, y_test, k):
+        cs_array = cos_sim(X_train, X_test, y_train, y_test)
         k_list = []